Fancystacks/Profile-Generator/README.md

       - Enter GitHub username

-      - Down-key to select desired color
+      - Down-key to select desired profile color

-      - File directory will apper
+      - File directory will appear with a success message

-- The program will print a .PDF file with the input information
+#### The program will print a saved .PDF file with the input information
+- File will be saved in 'html-pdf' folder

-*Profiles containing images work most efficiently in the .PDF*
+*(Profiles containing images work most efficiently in the .PDF)*

 #### This site was created and deployed on [GitHub Pages](https://github.com/Fancystacks/Profile-Generator/).